 Arriving in paradise

 I had big hopes for Bali.
 Doing my research about it showed me this will be a very different country than I have visited previously.
-I’ll have a blogpost of each day and then some general tips and conclusion.
+A lot of people choose to go backpacking in Bali, as it is such a budget-friendly destination.
+There is so much to do, that you can easily spend 2-weeks in Bali without being bored.

 I’d like to state the exchange rate for rupiah, so you have an understanding about its value when I mention prices.